Phoebe Bridgers

-Phoebe Lucille Bridgers (born August 17, 1994) is an American singer-songwriter.
-Her indie folk music typically centers around acoustic guitar and electronic production, with melancholic lyrical themes.
-She has received four Grammy Award nominations, including Best New Artist.
+Phoebe Lucille Bridgers (born August 17, 1994) is an American singer, songwriter and record producer.
+Her indie folk music typically centers on acoustic guitar and electronic production, with melancholic lyrical themes.
+She has won four Grammy Awards on eleven nominations.

-Born in Pasadena, California, Bridgers performed music in her youth and was a member of Sloppy Jane.
+Born in Pasadena, California, Bridgers has performed music since her youth and was a member of Sloppy Jane.
 She released her debut solo album Stranger in the Alps in 2017, followed by Punisher (2020), both of which received critical acclaim.
-She is also a member of supergroup Boygenius, with whom she has released one self-titled EP and one album, and Better Oblivion Community Center, with whom she has released one self-titled album.
+She is also a member of the supergroup boygenius, with whom she released a self-titled EP in 2018, followed by their debut album and another EP in 2023.
+She was also a member of Better Oblivion Community Center with Conor Oberst of Bright Eyes, with whom she released one self-titled album as well as two singles.

-A frequent collaborator, she has worked with various other artists including Kid Cudi, the 1975, and Christian Lee Hutson.
-Bridgers holds progressive political views and has advocated and fundraised for various causes.
+Bridgers has also been featured on tracks with Taylor Swift, the 1975's Matty Healy, The Killers, Muna, SZA, Kid Cudi, Christian Lee Hutson, Shame, and the National.
+Bridgers holds progressive political views, and has advocated and fundraised for various causes.

 Early life

 Phoebe Lucille Bridgers was born in Pasadena, California, on August 17, 1994.
-Her mother, Jamie, works in real estate and stand up comedy, while her father was a film and television set builder.
+Her mother, Jamie, works in real estate and stand-up comedy, while her father was a film and television set builder.
 She has a younger brother named Jackson.
 Her parents divorced when she was 19 years old.
 She was raised in Pasadena, but also spent some of her childhood in Ukiah, California.
 As a child, she made extra money by busking at the Pasadena Farmers Market, and started playing guitar around the age of 13.
 After graduating from the Sequoyah School, she began studying vocal jazz at the Los Angeles County High School for the Arts in 2009.
 She was later accepted into the Berklee College of Music in Boston, but dropped out after orientation.